 Anyhow, that’s my simple view on all of this.
 I hope you find it a little bit helpful about a topic that many people seem to over-complicate in my opinion.

-¹ – In fairness to MMT advocates, they hold so many conflicting views that I don’t know how they keep them all straight.
+¹ – In fairness to MMT advocates, they hold so many conflicting views on matters like this that it’s understandable that they have trouble keeping them all straight.

 ² – Central Banks are the cause of most of the confusion on this topic.
 At their most basic essence, CBs are just clearinghouses for interbank payments.
 Their liabilities are clearing assets for banks.